akononovicius/physRisk-content-repository/pages/about.md

 **Currently this blog is maintaned** by
 [Aleksejus Kononovicius](http://kononovicius.lt).

-## Members of our Complex systems group
+## Members of our Complex Physical and Social Systems group

 * [dr. Vygintas Gontis](http://gontis.eu) (head of the group)
 * [prof. habil. dr. Bronislovas Kaulakys](http://www.itpa.lt/kaulakys/)